emontzkajnl/livability/wp-content/plugins/ajax-load-more-pro/pro/ajax-load-more-elementor/README.txt

 5. Activate the plugin in the WP plugin dashboard.

 == Changelog ==

+= 1.2.1 - December 4, 2024 =
+* NEW: Added new functionality to load previous posts on paged result content.
+* UPDATE: Removed ALM Cache integration as this needs to be rebuilt.
+* UPDATE: Code cleanup.

 = 1.2.0 - February 8, 2024 =
 * NEW: Added support for Loop Grid Elementor widget.